OpenGammaProject/Open-Gamma-Detector/README.md

 * [Introduction to the SiliconPhotomultiplier (SiPM)](https://www.onsemi.com/pub/Collateral/AND9770-D.PDF)
 * [Biasing and Readout of ON Semiconductor SiPM Sensors](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF)

 The hardware consists of the main detector (`hardware` folder) which includes amplification, pulse detection and energy measurement.
-If you already have a SiPM/crystal assembly compatible with voltages around 30 V, you may use it with the detector board by leaving the pin header out and soldering wires directly to the pads.
-Otherwise, you can use my [SiPM carrier board](https://github.com/Open-Gamma-Project/SiPM-Carrier-Board) and plug it directly into the pin header.
+If you already have a SiPM/crystal assembly compatible with voltages around 30 V, you may use it with the detector board and soldering wires directly to the correct pads.
+Otherwise, you can use my [SiPM carrier board](https://github.com/Open-Gamma-Project/SiPM-Carrier-Board), which holds the SiPM and all the optimal decoupling.

 The heart of the detector board is the Raspberry Pi Pico which uses its ADC to measure the pulse amplitude (i.e. the energy) immediately after an event occurs starting with an interrupt.
 I can really recommend you reading the datasheet or maybe also having a look at a deeper analysis of the Pico ADC, if you're interested:

 * [Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)
 * [Characterizing the Raspberry Pi Pico ADC](https://pico-adc.markomo.me/)

 Here are some front and back side renders of the detector PCB.
-Size is roughly 6 x 6 cm.
+Size is about 12 x 5 cm.

 <p align="center">
   <img alt="Front Side PCB" title="Front Side PCB" src="docs/pcb_front.png" style="width:49%">